 The Woodyard Student to Student Scholarship

-Two $1000 scholarships will be awarded to seniors (1 male and 1 female) from Hayfield Secondary School who have participated in the Student to Student program.
-Students must be pursuing a degree program at a two- or four-year accredited institution.
+Two $1000 scholarships will be awarded (1 to a female student and 1 to a male student) to students who have participated in Hayfield Secondary School’s Student to Student program.
+Students should be pursuing a degree at a two- or four-year accredited institution.
 An essay is required.

 Poole Foundation “Overcoming Adversity” Scholarship